-His aim is to create jewellery as art form, creating works through an extensive period of research and a rigorous artistic methodology.
+His aim is to create jewellery as form of creative and critical reflection, creating works through an extensive period of library research and a rigorous artistic methodology.
 Jonathan believes that as an art form, jewellery connects with us on a visceral, emotional level.
-We embed memories in the objects we choose to adorn ourselves with; because of this, he has always believed that jewellery is a perfect medium for exploring narratives and themes that explore the human experience.
+We embed memories in the objects we choose to wear/carry; because of this, he has always believed that jewellery is a perfect medium for exploring narratives and themes that explore the human experience.

 In 2014 he was the designer and lead manufacturer of the Glasgow 2014 Commonwealth Medals, Packaging and Commemorative medals.
-These medals were understood to have been seen by an audience of over 2 billion.
+These medals were seen by an audience of over 2 billion.

-His works can be found in private and public collections internationally, including the Victoria and Albert Museum, the Spencer Museum of Art Kansas, the Nelson-Atkins Museum of Art Missouri, the Arkansas Arts Centre, the Scottish Parliament, Glasgow Life Museum’s and Goldsmiths Hall.
+His works can be found in private and public collections internationally, including the Victoria and Albert Museum, V&A Dundee, Boston Museum of Fine Arts, the Spencer Museum of Art Kansas, the Nelson-Atkins Museum of Art Missouri, the Arkansas Arts Centre, the Scottish Parliament, Glasgow Life Museum’s and The Worshipful Company of Goldsmiths.

 2010 Scottish Arts Council Grant